Children's Hospital is part of the UPMC family.

 After 1995, Children’s made important changes that greatly improved the outcomes of small bowel and other transplant patients.
 These included the use of FK506 along with the steroid, prednisone, and other drugs and better tools for diagnosing and treating infections early on.

 Five-year survival rates for small bowel patients improved to nearly 75 percent.
 And more than 80 percent of these young patients returned to school within three years following their surgeries.

 More recently, doctors at Children’s began using drug therapies that eliminate prednisone from the treatment of many pediatric transplant patients.
 The new approach has contributed to shorter hospital stays, fewer post-surgical complications, and other favorable outcomes.
 Avoiding long-term steroid use also prevents side effects, such as stunted growth, hirsutism (facial and body hair) and gum enlargement, which can make it difficult for children to adjust to life at home and school.

-Pediatric transplant centers also have come to offer a range of other services to help children and their families cope with the rigors of transplantation and all that their recoveries demand.
+Pediatric hospitals and transplant centers also offer a range of other services to help children and their families cope with the rigors of transplantation and all that their recoveries demand.

 That the children are able to spend a weekend at camp is evidence of the quality of life they can hope to enjoy after pediatric transplant and the potential of every donor organ.

 For detailed information about pediatric transplant services provided at Children’s Hospital, please visit the department-specific links listed on the left of this page or the links below:

 For information or to refer a patient for transplant evaluation, please call the appropriate program phone number listed below.